KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

   * Diluc E \(1U Pyro\) &gt; Fischl Charged shot \(1U Electro\) &gt; gauge emptied
   * Diluc applies 1 unit of Pyro.
 Fischl Charged shot deducts 1 unit of Pyro.
 Gauge is depleted and no aura remains.

-### How are Gauge Units consumed in Amplifying reactions?
+### How are Gauge Units consumed in Amplifying Reactions?

-* Amplifying reactions are Melt and Vaporize
+* Amplifying Reactions are Melt and Vaporize
 * Elemental triggers have a 0.5x or 2.0x gauge unit multiplier depending on the reaction.
 * Summary
   * In Melt